Civic engagement

 Volunteering is an important type of civic engagement.
 Pictured are volunteers cleaning up after the 2012 Hurricane Sandy.

-Civic engagement or civic participation is any Individual or group activity addressing issues of public concern.
-Civic engagement includes Community working together or individuals working alone in both political and non-political actions to protect public values or make a change in a community.
-The goal of civic engagement is to address public concerns and promote the quality of the community.
+Civic engagement or civic participation is any individual or group activity addressing issues of public concern.
+Civic engagement includes communities working together or individuals working alone in both political and non-political actions to protect public values or make a change in a community.
+The goal of civic engagement is to address public concerns and improve the quality of community life.

-Civic engagement is "a process in which people take collective action to address issues of public concern" and is "instrumental to Democracy".
-Underrepresentation of groups in the Government causes issues faced by minorities, Low-income populations, and Youth to be overlooked or ignored.
+Civic engagement is "a process in which people take collective action to address issues of public concern" and is "instrumental to democracy".
+Underrepresentation in government can lead to the concerns of minority, low-income, and younger populations being overlooked.
 In turn, issues for higher voting groups are addressed more frequently, causing more bills to be passed to fix these problems.

 Forms

-Civic engagement can take many forms—from individual Volunteerism and Community engagement efforts, to organizational involvement and electoral participation.
-These engagements may include directly addressing a problem through personal work, community-based efforts, or work through the institutions of Representative democracy.
+Civic engagement can take many forms—from individual volunteerism, community engagement efforts, organizational involvement, and electoral participation.
+These engagements may include directly addressing a problem through personal- or community-based work, or work through the institutions of representative democracy.
 Many individuals feel a sense of personal responsibility to actively engage in their community.
-"Youth civic engagement" has similar aims to develop the community environment and cultivate relationships, although youth civic engagement emphasizes empowering youth.
+"Youth civic engagement" has similar aims to develop the community environment and cultivate relationships, although youth civic engagement emphasizes empowering young people.
 A study published by the Center for Information & Research on Civic Learning & Engagement at Tufts University categorized civic engagement into three categories: civic, electoral, and political voice.
+Scholars of youth engagement online have called for a broader interpretation of civic engagement that focuses on the purpose behind current institutions and activities and includes emerging institutions and activities that achieve the same purposes.
+A journal published by the Journal of Transformative Education suggests the gap in participation forms between different generations.
+These civic engagement researchers suggest that the reduction of civic life into small sets of explicitly electoral behaviors may be insufficient to describe the full spectrum of public involvement in civic life.